 — Intel Graphics (@IntelGraphics) August 15, 2018

-If true, this would be problematic for a number of reasons, most immediately because Xe graphics are slated to feature on Intel’s upcoming Tiger Lake CPUs, currently slated for a 2020 release.
+If true, this would be problematic for many reasons, most immediately because Xe graphics are slated to feature on Intel’s upcoming Tiger Lake CPUs, currently slated for a 2020 release.
 This will likely be a priority for Intel, so it could result in dedicated GPU shortages if they launch at a similar time.

 As for the types of cards we can expect when they do launch, an Intel driver leak in summer 2019 referenced four different discrete graphics cards.
-That suggests that for gamers and hardware fans, there will be a relatively broad selection of graphics cards to pick from.
+For gamers and hardware fans, that suggests there will be a relatively broad selection of graphics cards available.

 Architecture and performance

-The best look at the architecture behind these new cards came in our own reporting on an obtained Intel slide that indicated the TDPs and “tile” architecture of these first Xe cards.
+The best look at the architecture behind these new cards came in our reporting on an obtained Intel slide that indicated the TDPs and “tile” (or “slice”) architecture of these first Xe cards.

-Elsewhere in the presentation, Intel claimed to be developing graphics cards throughout the entire price and performance spectrum, all the way up to.
-Included are designs ranging from a thermal design power (TDP) of 75 watts all the way up to 500 watts.
+Elsewhere in the presentation, Intel claimed to be developing graphics cards throughout the entire price and performance spectrum.
+Included are designs ranging from a thermal design power (TDP) of 75 watts up to 500 watts.
 At the high end, that’s double the TDP of Nvidia’s most powerful gaming graphics card, the 2080 Ti.
-With the above charge confirming that GPU will use a 48-volt input voltage, that makes it almost certainly a data center card.
+With the above chart confirming that GPUs will use a 48-volt input voltage, that makes it almost certainly a data center card.

-It’s possible that this 500-watt, four-tile card is the Ponte Vecchio GPU that Intel announced in November 2019.
-Although the Ponte Vecchio is not set to debut until 2021, Intel called it the “first exascale GPU” and stated that it would use a Compute eXpress Link (CXL) interface running over a PCIexpress 5.0 connection.
+It’s possible that this 500-watt, four-tile card is the Ponte Vecchio GPU revealed in November 2019.
+Although the Ponte Vecchio is not set to debut until 2021, Intel called it the “first exascale GPU” and stated that it would use a Compute eXpress Link (CXL) interface running over a PCI-Express 5.0 connection.

-The other single and dual tile GPUs will reportedly have TDPs of 75, 150, and 300 watts.
+According to the chart, other single and dual tile GPUs will have TDPs of 75, 150, and 300 watts.
 While the latter is still high, those are much more typical TDPs that could well equate to gaming graphics cards for mainstream desktops.
-Comparable cards that already exist at those levels include the the GTX 1650 at 75 watts, the RX 5600 XT at 160 watts, and the Titan RTX at 280 watts.
+Comparable cards that already exist at those levels include the GTX 1650 at 75 watts, the RX 5600 XT at 160 watts, and the Titan RTX at 280 watts.

-In a (since removed) interview with the head of Intel’s graphic developments, and longtime Radeon Technology Group lead, Raja Koduri, he suggested that this new graphics cards might not use the more typical GDDR6 for memory.
-Instead, it was suggested that these GPUs could use higher-spec, high-bandwidth memory (HBM), which is far more expensive.
+In a (since removed) interview, Raja Koduri suggested that these new graphics cards might not use the more typical GDDR6 for memory.
+Instead, he indicated that these GPUs could use high-bandwidth memory (HBM), which is far more expensive.
 This bit of news shouldn’t be surprising given Raja Koduri previously ran AMD’s Radeon division, which currently uses HBM2 memory, like with the Radeon VII.

-That was since downplayed and mostly debunked by Intel, but the Ponte Vecchio GPU announcement did show HBM memory used in the design.
+Since then, Intel has downplayed and mostly debunked the suggestion, but the Ponte Vecchio GPU announcement did show HBM memory used in the design.
 The internal documents Digital Trends obtained in February 2020 also pointed to the use of high bandwidth memory in its Xe GPUs, specifically HBM2e, which is the most efficient, and fastest of the HBM generations.
 It is reportedly 3D stacked directly onto the GPU itself using Intel’s Foveros technology.